This article applies to Mac users running macOS 10.14 (Mojave) with TeamViewer or Blizz.

 TeamViewer is not able to grant this access by itself, nor can the access be granted remotely through a TeamViewer connection from another computer.

 Now you can close the Security & Privacy window.
-The person connecting to your Mac should now be able to control it with their mouse and keyboard.
-If not, try closing the TeamViewer connection and asking the other person to reconnect to your Mac again.
+The next time you want to receive an incoming connection with TeamViewer, the person connecting to your Mac will now be able to control it with their mouse and keyboard.

-If you are not presented with the Accessibility Access dialog asking you to grant access to TeamViewer – or if you had previously clicked the “Deny” button on that dialog – it’s still possible to grant access to TeamViewer.
+If you're using an older version of TeamViewer, and you're not presented with the Accessibility Access dialog asking you to grant access to TeamViewer – or if you had previously clicked the “Deny” button on that dialog – it’s still possible to grant access to TeamViewer.

-Additionally, in some cases you can grant access to TeamViewer immediately after installing TeamViewer onto your Mac, or immediately after upgrading to macOS 10.14, before the first TeamViewer connection is made to your computer.
+Additionally, in some cases you can grant access to TeamViewer immediately after installing TeamViewer onto your Mac, before the first TeamViewer connection is made to your computer.
 Note that this is not possible with TeamViewer Host.